pj/vrpc/README.md

 # VRPC

-VRPC (versioned rpc) is a tool to generate types and service stubs that are versioned e.g. Order_V0, Order_V2 or Post_V1.
+VRPC (versioned rpc) is a tool to generate types and service definitions that are versioned e.g. Order_V0, Order_V2 or Post_V1.
 This is intended to help manage forwards and backwards compatibility and make it easier to evolve software as external interfaces change.

-Conceptually you can think of it as changes to your types being stored as a log of change actions, rather than as a static definition.
-Each action potentially produces a new type or service version.
+Conceptually you can think of it as working like a version control system, but for the types in your software rather than just files.
+Changes to your types are stored as a series of change actions e.g. "add a field", "add a service version" rather than as a single static definition file.
+Each action potentially produces a new type or service version to be generated.
 Underneath it uses something like a merkle tree, where every change to a type is hashed to ensure that past definitions can't be changed.

 Ultimately the goal would be to version all the external interfaces of a service, including things like files and the database.